Orbital Optimization in Selected Configuration Interaction Methods: Conclusions

 \section{Conclusions}

 We have studied orbital optimization in SCI methods with a particular focus on SHCI.
 We have presented a number of optimization schemes and demonstrated the importance of taking into account the coupling between CI and orbital parameters when designing fast converging methods.
 Using three representative systems we have shown that two quasi-fully coupled methods---accelerated diagonal Newton and BFGS---are the methods of choice in such applications.
-Compared to natural orbitals, optimized orbitals can yield more compact representations of the variational wave function and reduce the FCI extrapolation error.
+Compared to natural orbitals, optimized orbitals can yield more compact representations of the variational wave function and reduce the magnitude of the perturbative correction.
 We have also provided ample detail on the efficient evaluation of various quantities used in the optimization procedure.

 In this paper we have limited our discussion of orbital optimization to the context of using SCI+PT methods as an approximation to FCI.
-The ideas presented here can also be useful when SCI is used for other purposes, e.g., as an approximate active space solver in MCSCF, or to provide the trial wave functions for auxiliary field quantum Monte Carlo.
+The ideas presented here can also be useful when SCI is used for other purposes, e.g., as an approximate active space solver in CASSCF, or to provide trial wave functions for quantum Monte Carlo.